 Civic Park will be used for adult recreation leagues while kids are in school or are done for the day.
 Groups such as Playground Sports, a recreational league for adults, are already booking time for events.

 Teams, like Bushnell University (formerly Northwest Christian University) the Rugby Sevens league and university club teams have explored playing at Civic.
 The Eugene Concert Choir has already held socially distanced rehearsals at the park.
 If you want to hear otherworldly, beautiful sounds, just imagine their voices floating out over the entire Civic Park.

 Lane United Football Club has been a great supporter of Civic from the beginning and looks forward to playing their spring season on “the hallowed turf of Civic Park.”
 The Red Aces Fan Club is ready to “march to the match,” with drum rolls and smoke flares!

 In years past, LUFC has drawn as many as 1,000 fans to its matches.
 Players are recruited from college teams and European clubs during their off-season.
-The team plays in the national Premier Development League, the highest level amateur soccer league in the country.
+The team plays in the USL League Two (formerly the Premier Development League), the highest level amateur soccer league in the country.

 HELP US GIVE THE GIFT OF PLAY!